UCLA Center for East-West Medicine

 David Geffen School of Medicine, UCLA

 Katie Hu, M.D. obtained her B.A. degrees in both Political Science and Biology from Miami University of Ohio and her MD from Washington University in St. Louis.
 She completed her internship and residency at UCLA Department of Family Medicine in Santa Monica, California as well as a fellowship in Integrative East West Medicine at UCLA.
 She is currently licensed and boarded in Family Medicine as well as Integrative Medicine.
-She was drawn to family medicine initially because she wanted the opportunity to care for any person, in any situation, from any walk of life.
 Her aspiration and philosophy has always been the care of the whole patient, both mind and body taken in context.
 She has since completed her fellowship in East-West Primary Care in 2017 and is helping to build a patient-centered medical home at the UCLA Center for East-West Medicine.
-She is also the fellowship director and chair of the Center's 1st and 2nd year medical student intensive course and is dedicated to teaching students about integrative medicine.
+She is also the current East West fellowship program director, course chair for UCLA’s 1st and 2nd year medical student integrative medicine selective, as well as co-course chair for a UCLA undergraduate summer course in integrative medicine.
+She is dedicated to teaching all about integrative medicine.
 Her professional interests include herbal supplements and teaching, and her hobbies include traveling and eating delicious food.

 East-West Primary Care Fellowship, UCLA Center for East-West Medicine